Particular/docs.particular.net/servicecontrol/upgrades/4to5/side-by-side.md

 ## Cleaning up

-After certain conditions are met, the old version 4 instances of ServiceControl and ServiceControl Audit can be safely removed.
+When they are no longer needed, the old version 4 instances of ServiceControl and ServiceControl Audit can be safely removed.

 ### Version 4 audit instance